-Just get a new iPad Pro?
-Here's how to set up Face ID.
+Did you just get a new iPad Pro?
+Make sure to set up Face ID!

 Tap Done.

-How to turn off Required Attention for Face ID on iPad Pro
+How to turn off Require Attention for Face ID on iPad Pro

-Required Attention means that Face ID won't unlock your iPad Pro or authenticate any logins or purchases without you looking directly at your iPad Pro.
-If, for any reason, you can't or don't want to look directly at your iPad Pro to trigger Face ID, turn off Required Attention.
+Require Attention means that Face ID won't unlock your iPad Pro or authenticate any logins or purchases without you looking directly at your iPad Pro.
+If, for any reason, you can't or don't want to look directly at your iPad Pro to trigger Face ID, turn off Require Attention.

 - Launch the Settings app on your iPad Pro.